 Liwen Y. Ho resides in California with her techie husband of more than a dozen years and their inquisitive son and fun-loving daughter.
 She has a Master’s degree in Marriage and Family Therapy from Western Seminary and loves makeovers of all kinds, especially those of the heart and mind.
 She enjoys family beach days, white chocolate macadamia nut ice cream and the beauty of the written word.
 Learn about her life as a recovering perfectionist at her website or connect on Facebook.

 Lizzy Christian is a writer, firefighter wife, and mommy.
-She is the founder of Fearfully and Wonderfully Made Ministries and the Beautiful Chaos Blog, whose goal is to aid young girls and women in their self-image and healing journey.
+She is the founder of the Beautiful Chaos Blog, whose goal is to aid young girls and women in their self-image and healing journey in all phases of life.
 Lizzy received her undergrad in Crisis Counseling from Liberty University and her Master of Arts in Human Services Counseling – Crisis Response and Trauma from Liberty University’s Graduate School.
-She is a NYC Marathon finisher and avid runner, former School Counselor and Athletic Director, and currently pursuing her EMT certification.
+She is a NYC Marathon finisher and avid runner, former School Counselor and Athletic Director, and currently pursuing additional counselor training.
 Lizzy married her high school sweetheart and they have faced numerous obstacles together, so she brings her experiences to aid others in their marriage journey.

 Luke Brasel writes about relationships, intimacy, parenting, and Christian spirituality.
 He is passionate about the intersection of theology and the human heart.
 He has a counseling practice in Nashville, TN where he helps people follow their pain to understand their story and recover their heart.
 When he is not counseling, teaching, or writing, he is learning more about life and love from his wife and twin daughters.
 You can read his blog at lukebrasel.com/blog and follow him on Twitter.